 Knott's Berry Farm teaming with CCI (Custom Coasters International) has certainly built a winner.
 And so the legend of the GhostRider lives once again, this time as a world-class wooden coaster, which has earned the title "best in the west."

-More photos of GhostRider can be seen in the Picture Gallery, including a Panorama of the entire coaster.
+More photos of can be found in the GhostRider Picture Gallery, including a panorama shot of the entire roller coaster.